swiftwasm/carton/README.md

 `XCTMain`](https://github.com/apple/swift-corelibs-xctest/pull/306) and a custom [JSON test reporter](https://github.com/MaxDesiatov/XCTestJSONObserver/).

-There are a few more commands on the roadmap to be implemented, such as `carton bundle` to produce an optimized production deployment bundle, SwiftPM resources support for bundled assets, and much more.

 As cross-compiling to WebAssembly and running apps and tests remotely is not too dissimilar to Android development, or even development on macOS for Linux through Docker, `carton` could potentially become a generic tool for cross-platform Swift developers.
 I'm not developing any Android apps currently, but